Anthony Jeselnik: Career

 Jeselnik appeared at the Power of Comedy event in November 2012.

 In 2013, Jeselnik hosted his own Comedy Central series, The Jeselnik Offensive.
 In preparing the show, Comedy Central was looking for a half-hour, a four-nights-a-week show following The Colbert Report titled Midnight.
 Jeselnik's main draw was the monologue, where he felt he could tell jokes that he was unable to do on Late Night with Jimmy Fallon.
-For the pilot, Jeselnik did a test interview with a celebrity but felt "so wrong […] it just fit me like a bad suit."
+For the pilot, Jeselnik did a test interview with a celebrity but felt "so wrong [...] it just fit me like a bad suit."
 For the show's first episode, Jeselnik performs cancer-related stand-up for a cancer support group.
-"I had to fight with Comedy Central to put that on the first episode," said Jeselnik.
+"I had to fight with Comedy Central to put that on the first episode", said Jeselnik.
 The network felt uneasy using the sketch as an introduction.
 Jeselnik pointed to the premiere episode of Chappelle's Show, in which Dave Chappelle plays a blind African-American Klansman, which he regarded as "one of the edgiest things they ever did."
 As such, the sketch opened the first episode and received a positive reception; Jay Leno called to inform Jeselnik "how much he loved the cancer segment."
 The Jeselnik Offensive ran for two seasons on Comedy Central from February 19, 2013, to August 27, 2013.

 Jeselnik's first stand-up special, Caligula, premiered in 2013.

 October 2015 saw the debut of The Rosenthal & Jeselnik Vanity Project (RJVP), a podcast available on NFL.com hosted by Jeselnik and fellow Tulane graduate, NFL Network's Gregg Rosenthal.

 In 2015 Jeselnik released his critically acclaimed third stand up special, and first for Netflix, Thoughts and Prayers.
 The hourlong special offers Jeselnik's trademark dark humor for the first forty minutes and personal anecdotes for the last twenty.
 He discusses his grandmother's funeral, the Boston Marathon bombing, the cancelation of The Jeselnik Offensive, and the death threats he receives.

 In September 2018 Jeselnik returned to Comedy Central, signing a multi-platform development deal which includes new episodes of a weekly podcast, The Jeselnik & Rosenthal Vanity Project (JRVP), where Jeselnik is joined by his friend and NFL Network analyst Gregg Rosenthal, and by producer and NFL Network director Erica Tamposi.
+As of April 2024, over 240 episodes have been released.

-Jeselnik's latest stand-up special, Fire in the Maternity Ward, was released by Netflix on April 30, 2019.
+Jeselnik's fourth stand-up special, Fire in the Maternity Ward, was released by Netflix on April 30, 2019.
+This was followed recently by a fifth Netflix special, Bones and All, released on November 26, 2024.

 Personal life

-He has dated comedian Amy Schumer.
+Jeselnik has dated comedian Amy Schumer.

+He is of Slovenian descent.
+He said that he found out online that the surname Jeselnik is Slovenian.